Heat Transfer Vs. Sublimation

 Pros

-• Heat transfer paper is very easy to do and is less expensive than a lot of other print production processes.
+• Heat transfer paper is very easy to order for quick turnaround times and is less expensive than a lot of other print production processes.

 • The process works on most fabrics, including polyester mixes and cotton.
 It’s just as effective on light and dark fabrics.